DragonSenses/Curiosity/Postgresql/architectural-decision-log.md

 2. It then sends the **correct response** back to the server.
 3. The client can now **format and display** the data.

-# PostgreSQ: simple example in Node
+# PostgreSQL: simple example in Node

 Let's create a simple example using **PostgreSQL** and the **`pg` package**: